Visit Barnsley

 Construction off-site began in February 2022 and on-site work began in July 2022.

-Where is the funding coming from?
+Where did the funding come from?

-In addition, Network Rail are providing £2m.
+In addition, Network Rail provided £2 million.

-Will I be able to cycle over the bridge?
+Can I cycle over the bridge?

-Will the lifts be accessible to all?
+Are the lifts accessible to all?

 The bridge is designed with a slight camber, no steeper than 1:25, which would be comfortable for wheelchair users or those with mobility issues.